 The system provides access to the meeting in a manner or using a method by which each person participating in the meeting can communicate concurrently with each other participant” (Ref: Business organizations Code, chapter 22, section 22.002)

 Section 9.
 Waiver of Notice.
-Notice of a AUSTIN EMERGENCY NURSES INC Board of Directors meeting need not be given to a Board Member who signs a waiver of notice either before or after the meeting.
+Notice of a AUSTIN ENA Board of Directors meeting need not be given to a Board Member who signs a waiver of notice either before or after the meeting.
 Meeting attendance by a Board member will constitute a waiver of notice and a waiver of objections to the meeting time and place and the manner in which it was called or convened, except when a Board member states, at the beginning of the meeting or promptly upon arrival at the meeting, an objection to transacting business because the meeting is not lawfully called or convened

 Section 10.
 Quorum.
-A majority of the AUSTIN EMERGENCY NURSES INC Board of Directors shall constitute a quorum for the transaction of business at any duly called meeting of the AUSTIN EMERGENCY NURSES INC Board of Directors; provided that when less than a quorum is present at said meeting, a majority of the AUSTIN EMERGENCY NURSES INC Board of Directors members present may adjourn the meeting to another time without further notice.
+A majority of the AUSTIN ENA Board of Directors shall constitute a quorum for the transaction of business at any duly called meeting of the AUSTIN ENA Board of Directors; provided that when less than a quorum is present at said meeting, a majority of the AUSTIN ENA Board of Directors members present may adjourn the meeting to another time without further notice.

 Section 11.
 Manner of Acting.
-The act of a majority of AUSTIN EMERGENCY NURSES INC Board of Directors present at a duly called meeting at which a quorum is present shall be the act of the AUSTIN EMERGENCY NURSES INC Board of Directors, unless the act of a greater number is required by law, the Articles of Incorporation, or these bylaws.
+The act of a majority of AUSTIN ENA Board of Directors present at a duly called meeting at which a quorum is present shall be the act of the AUSTIN ENA Board of Directors, unless the act of a greater number is required by law, the Articles of Incorporation, or these bylaws.

 Section 12.
 Informal Action.
-Any action requiring a vote of the AUSTIN EMERGENCY NURSES INC Board of Directors may be taken without a meeting if a consent, setting forth the action taken, is approved by all of the members of the AUSTIN EMERGENCY NURSES INC Board of Directors entitled to vote with respect to the subject matter thereof.
+Any action requiring a vote of the AUSTIN ENA Board of Directors may be taken without a meeting if a consent, setting forth the action taken, is approved by all of the members of the AUSTIN ENA Board of Directors entitled to vote with respect to the subject matter thereof.

 Section 13.
 Minutes.
-AUSTIN EMERGENCY NURSES INC shall maintain minutes of meetings of the AUSTIN EMERGENCY NURSES INC Board of Directors and provide copies of those minutes to Texas ENA State Council and / or National ENA upon request.
+AUSTIN ENA shall maintain minutes of meetings of the AUSTIN ENA Board of Directors and provide copies of those minutes to Texas ENA State Council and / or National ENA upon request.

 Section 14.
 Resignation and Removal.
-A member of the AUSTIN EMERGENCY NURSES INC Board of Directors may resign in writing submitted to the AUSTIN EMERGENCY NURSES INC President.
-In the case of the resignation of the President, the resignation will be submitted to the Secretary who will refer such resignation to the AUSTIN EMERGENCY NURSES INC Board of Directors.
-A resignation will be effective on the acceptance date of the resignation as determined by the AUSTIN EMERGENCY NURSES INC Board of Directors.
-A member of the AUSTIN EMERGENCY NURSES INC Board of Directors who no longer meets the qualifications for office shall be automatically removed and such vacancy shall be filled by the AUSTIN EMERGENCY NURSES INC Board of Directors.
-Any member of the AUSTIN EMERGENCY NURSES INC Board of Directors may be removed at any time with or without cause by a majority vote of the voting members present and voting, at any regular or special meeting at which a quorum of the voting members is present, when in their judgment the best interest of the AUSTIN EMERGENCY NURSES INC, Texas ENA State Council or the National ENA would be served by such removal.
+A member of the AUSTIN ENA Board of Directors may resign in writing submitted to the AUSTIN ENA President.
+In the case of the resignation of the President, the resignation will be submitted to the Secretary who will refer such resignation to the AUSTIN ENA Board of Directors.
+A resignation will be effective on the acceptance date of the resignation as determined by the AUSTIN ENA Board of Directors.
+A member of the AUSTIN ENA Board of Directors who no longer meets the qualifications for office shall be automatically removed and such vacancy shall be filled by the AUSTIN ENA Board of Directors.
+Any member of the AUSTIN ENA Board of Directors may be removed at any time with or without cause by a majority vote of the voting members present and voting, at any regular or special meeting at which a quorum of the voting members is present, when in their judgment the best interest of the AUSTIN EMERGENCY NURSES INC, Texas ENA State Council or the National ENA would be served by such removal.

 Section 15: Vacancies.
-The AUSTIN EMERGENCY NURSES INC Board of Directors shall take action to fill any vacancy on the AUSTIN EMERGENCY NURSES INC Board of Directors.
+The AUSTIN ENA Board of Directors shall take action to fill any vacancy on the AUSTIN ENA Board of Directors.